 The IOGEAR Secure KVM products implement a secure isolation design for all models to share a single set of peripheral components.
 Each peripheral has its own dedicated data path.
 USB keyboard and mouse peripherals are filtered and emulated.
-The USB authentication device connection is on a separate circuit from the keyboard and mouse and, after filtering for qualification, has a direct connection path to the selected computer.
-The TOE does not emulate the user authentication device function.
 DisplayPort video from the selected computer is converted internally to HDMI, then back to DisplayPort for communication with the connected video display and the AUX channel is monitored and converted to EDID.